 - Cookies Blocked: Blocks all cookies, both 1st and 3rd party on the site.

 - All Cookies Allowed: Accepts both 1st and 3rd party cookies on the site.

 Enabling this setting makes it harder to capture that data by turning off many features commonly used to differentiate between devices.
 Not all fingerprinting is used in this way - sites that host online games, display maps or allow audio/video editing will use these techniques legitimately.
 The features turned off by this setting are not designed with the intent to track you, but they can be used to do so.

 Brave blocks these attempts for third-party sites by default.
 If you disable them for all sites, some rich web applications may break.
 Use the drop down menu to set how Brave handles fingerprinting attempts:

-- 3rd-party device recognition blocked: Allows first party attempts at fingerprinting while blocking any other attempts.
+- Cross-site device recognition blocked: Allows first party attempts at fingerprinting while blocking any other attempts.

-- Block device recognition: Blocks all fingerprinting attempts.
+- Device recognition attempts blocked: Blocks all fingerprinting attempts.

-- All device recognition allowed: Allows both first and third party fingerprinting.
+- All device recognition attempts allowed: Allows both first and third party fingerprinting.

 Still have questions?